avinara/video-stream-python/README.md

 ## Installation

 In terminal 1. run the following command

 `python3 server.py`

 In terminal 2. run the following command

 `python3 client.py`

 This will demand an access to your webcam.
-Allow access and see you beautiful face on the screen.
+Allow access and see your beautiful face on the screen.

-References
+## References

 - https://medium.com/@anshulsjr6/building-a-basic-video-streaming-application-in-python-with-opencv-cfb6995e2479